Twissi/me/source/posts/2014-05-25-boston-challenge.html.markdown

 tags: rails, app
 ---

-This app was built for challenging my boyfriend at his stay in Boston, MA.
+I built this app in order to challenge my boyfriend during his stay in Boston, MA.
 Every day he had to solve a challenge and had to prove it by uploading a picture.
 The app was built with Ruby on Rails and hosted at Heroku.
-It was optimized for mobile.
+It is optimized for mobile.